Skip to main content

 });

-// Transaction is committed when the closure returns
+// Transaction is committed when the function returns

 See the Procedures documentation for more details on using procedures, including making HTTP requests to external services.